gregorlarson/git-sync/README.md

 # Configuration Settings
 Notation note: {some-field} implies that you need to fill in the actual value `without the {}`.

-- remote.{remote-name}.sync
+    remote.{remote-name}.sync
-    - set to NONE in order to stop git-sync using that remote
+- set to NONE in order to stop git-sync using that remote.
+For example:
+    - git config remote.repo2.sync NONE
+        - git-sync with repo2 is disabled
+    - git config --unset remote.repo2.sync
+        - git-sync with repo2 is re-enabled (default)

-- branch.{local-branch-name}.sync
+    branch.{local-branch-name}.sync
 - set a default remote branch-name to use with your local branch, for example:
     - git config branch.master.sync synced/master
         - this would push/push from {remote}/synced/master for some compatibility with git-annex.